eq19/feed/_drafts/identition_zone.md

 ![partitions](https://user-images.githubusercontent.com/8466209/241397948-2330e830-d3f5-43e2-b019-80559215a97a.png)

-Here we implement a method called the rank of a partition where the rank of a partition of a positive integer is a certain integer associated with the partition.

-## Partition function

 Below is a model of E11 (shown by 11 dimensions).
 Its absolute dimensions represent all related key knowledges of modern physics.
 Moreover a model that represents [Quark-Gluon Plasma](https://en.wikipedia.org/wiki/Quark%E2%80%93gluon_plasma), with fundamental forces in the early stage after Big Bang.

 ```note